 All uniform will be maintained in a clean and serviceable condition and under no circumstances will uniform or PPE be altered, amended, or so worn as to render it non-standard in protection, form or appearance unless agreed by the Service Support department.

-Members of the Service may proceed to and from their place of duty in civilian clothes or uniform as they wish.
+Members of the Service may proceed to and from their place of duty in civilian clothes or uniform (or a mix of both) as they wish.

 It is important that when engaged in specified duties, a standard pattern of dress is adopted, and it is the duty of all role holders to ensure that the standards are maintained.